charlieegan3/fetch-gh-release-asset/README.md

-# Fetch GH Release Asset
+# Fetch Release Asset

-This action downloads an asset from a Github release.
+This GitHub action downloads an asset from a Github release.
 Private repos are supported.

 ## Inputs